-I am so excited to be able to finally bring you all my home theater room.
+I am so excited to be able to finally bring you all my home theater reveal.
 I wasn’t sure if I was ever going to be able to write an article on this project, because I had inadvertently deleted most of the photos documenting the process.
 However, I recently located an old iPhone that had been misplaced.
 Luckily, it had a few images that had been taken during the process.
 Not as many as I would have liked, and certainly not very good quality, but I am making do.

 When the construction of my house was going on, I knew that I wanted to reserve a space that could later be converted into a home theater room.
 So, I made sure that the space was prepped and ready to go.
 Well, sort of…..

 I had planned for a very large attic space to be converted.
 The room was initially built out with a smaller room behind where the screen would be located.
 This was suppose to be the equipment room. (media and security) The equipment room measured 15’x 18′.
 So as you can imagine, I just couldn’t see devoting that much space to just equipment.
 (This became my craft room).;-) I moved the media equipment to a built in box, and the security I had relocated elsewhere.